serengil/deepface/README.md

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

 This function verifies face pairs as same person or different persons.
 It expects exact image paths as inputs.
 Passing numpy or based64 encoded images is also welcome.
+Then, it is going to return a dictionary and you should check just its verified key.

 ```python
 result = DeepFace.verify(img1_path = "img1.jpg", img2_path = "img2.jpg")